csuf-bywong/CPSC473_HW7/readme.txt

 CPSC 473-02
-Chattrbox - Assignment 5
+Chattrbox - Assignment 7
 Prof Avery

 Author: Belinda Wong

-✓ Files placed in the app/ directory can be viewed at http://localhost:3000 when index.js is running ✓ Invalid URLs beginning with http://localhost:3000 result in HTTP 404 and the contents of app/error.html.
-✓ Files served from the app/ directory have the correct MIME type.
-✓ When index.js is running, chats can be held on ws://localhost:3001 as shown in Figure 16.4 ✓ The /topic command works as described in Section (5) above.
+✓
+When npm watch is running, Chattrbox can be viewed at http://localhost:3000 Chattrbox pages use HTML and CSS from front-end-resources.zip package.json and .babelrc have been created.
-✓ An .eslintrc.js file is present in the root of the repository and all issues detected by linter-eslint have been fixed ✓ HTML, CSS, and JavaScript code have been reformatted with the atom-beautify plugin ✓ Project directory pushed to new GitHub repository listed above ✓ Project directory has been pushed using a GitHub client, not by manually dragging-and-dropping files onto the GitHub web page.
+Multiple clients can connect to http://localhost:3000 and participate in a chat Chat messages show up in all connected clients in real-time An .eslintrc.js file is present in the root of the repository and has been modified to allow ES6 syntax All issues detected by linter-eslint have been fixed HTML, CSS, and JavaScript code have been reformatted with the atom-beautify pluging Project directory pushed to new GitHub repository listed above Project directory has been pushed using a GitHub client, not by manually dragging-and-dropping files onto the GitHub web page

-I honestly can't tell you how many times I had trouble following the textbook.
-Nodejs installed on this vm was version 4.2.6 and couldn't run the code from textbook without error message stating that the version is known to break npm.
-Uninstalling and reinstalling nodejs multiple times.
-Installing through nvm manager.
-Eventually I got it to work, but so many frustrating hours were spent trying to detect the problem and solving it.
-I even installed a new vm with Ubuntu instead of the Xubuntu vm I'm currently using.
-It didn't work on the Ubuntu vm, so I gave that up.
-I spent more hours trying to fix it so it would work on Xubuntu vm.
-So painful and stressful this assignment was.  (sadness)